zhangqianzhong/jekyll-now/_posts/2020-6-21-Remove-copy.md

 ---
 layout: post
-title: LeetCode.2.Remove Duplicates from Sorted Array
+title: LeetCode.26.Remove Duplicates from Sorted Array
 ---
-##Discription
+## Discription

 Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.